-Material – Look for a marinade injector that’s made from 304 stainless steel.
-This is a very durable material and will not break as easy as the many plastics options available.
+Look for a marinade injector that’s made from 304 stainless steel.
+This is a very durable material and will not break as easily as the many plastics options available.
 Also, stainless steel will not affect the taste of your marinade, unlike other metals that will react to any salt content.

-Needles – Ideally you’ll get more than one needle.
-You’d want a thick one with a wide opening for chunky marinades, a long one with several side openings for an even spread of watery marinades and a shorter needle with a side opening for thinner cuts of meat.
+Ideally, you’ll get more than one needle.
+You’d want a thick one with a wide opening for chunky marinades, a long one with several side openings for an even spread of watery marinades, and a shorter needle with a side opening for thinner cuts of meat.

-Functionality – A good marinade injector should be easy to dismantle, making it easier to clean and store away.
-You should also be able to store the needles in the body of the injector so they don’t get lost or hurt somebody (alternatively the injector kit should come with a custom-made box for storage).
-You’ll also want a good quality gasket to prevent any leaks.
+A good marinade injector should be easy to dismantle, making it easier to clean and store away.
+You should also be able to store the needles in the injector’s body so they don’t get lost or hurt somebody (alternatively the injector kit should come with a custom-made box for storage).
+You’ll also want a good-quality gasket to prevent any leaks.

 The best types of meat to inject